-"O Prophet!
+O Prophet!
 Tell thy wives and daughters, and the believing women, that they should cast their outer garments over their persons (when abroad): that is most convenient, that they should be known (as such) and not molested.
-And Allah is Oft-Forgiving, Most Merciful."
+And Allah is Oft- Forgiving, Most Merciful.

-And the Hadith sources from the Sunan Abu Dawood Hadith Collection, Clothing (Kitab Al-Libas) included:
+Sunan Abu Dawood Hadith Collection, Clothing (Kitab Al-Libas)